Period matrices and homological quasi-trees on discrete Riemann surfaces: Laplacian on flat -bundle

 By Proposition~\ref{prop:Lop}, the right-hand side equals $-2 \det(\Delta_{\bar{o}\bar{o}}) \cdot \Omega L$.
 Hence,

 \end{proof}

-\begin{remark} \rm There is a known identity to express the polynomial $P(z_1,\dots,z_{2g})$ as a weighted sum over \emph{cycle-rooted spanning forests} (CRSF) \cite{Forman1993,Kenyon2011}.
-Combining the identity with Theorem \ref{thm:Hess} yields an alternative proof of Corollary \ref{cor:k1} in terms of $1$-quasi-trees.
-Here our $1$-quasi-trees are special CRSF that are connected.
-One can verify that the terms involving other CRSF in the identity vanish when evaluating the second partial derivatives at $z_1=z_2=\dots=z_{2g}=1$. \end{remark}
+\begin{remark} \rm There is a known identity to express the polynomial $P(z_1,\dots,z_{2g})$ as a weighted sum over \emph{cycle-rooted spanning forests} (CRSF)~\cite{Forman1993,Kenyon2011}.
+Combining the identity with Theorem~\ref{thm:Hess} yields an alternative proof of Corollary~\ref{cor:k1} in terms of $1$-quasi-trees.
+Here our $1$-quasi-trees are cycle-rooted spanning forests whose cycles are not homologically trivial.
+One can verify that the terms involving other CRSF in the identity vanish when evaluating the second partial derivatives at $z_1=z_2=\dots=z_{2g}=1$.
+Similar calculation is also carried out by Kassel and Kenyon~\cite{Kassel2017}. \end{remark}